Active sorting of particles as an illustration of the Gibbs mixing paradox: Conclusion

 \section{Conclusion}

 The Gibbs Mixing Paradox is traditionally invoked to illustrate the role of particle distinguishability in the macrostates of statistical mechanics.
-In this paper, we struck a different path, and investigated the performance of devices which can \textit{partially} distinguish two similar types of particles.
-When such devices are allowed to dissipate energy, they may achieve sorting efficiencies surpassing (or disappointing) those of their passive, equilibrium counterparts.
+In this paper, {we skirted the debate about the ``paradox'', which is resolved by acknowledging that distinguishability is either included in the system's macrostate or it is not.
+Instead, we struck a new path and considered a practical consequence of Gibbs' setup, which becomes apparent once we dispense with the idealisation of distinguishability: namely, we} investigated the performance of sorting devices which can \textit{partially} distinguish two similar types of particles.
+We then showed how, when such devices are allowed to dissipate energy, they may achieve sorting efficiencies surpassing (or otherwise) those of their passive, equilibrium counterparts.

-Such processes are relevant to a variety of biological systems, whose function depends on maintaining a level of purity with respect to their environment.
-We may consider organisms' ability to isolate and expel/metabolise contaminants, or the segregation of sodium and potassium ions across cellular membranes.
-Our aim was to elucidate the physics which underlies such energy-consuming processes.
+Such processes are relevant to a variety of biological systems, whose function depends on maintaining a level of purity with respect to their environment -- we may consider organisms' ability to isolate and expel/metabolise contaminants, or the segregation of sodium and potassium ions across cellular membranes.
+Our aim here was to elucidate the physics which underlies such energy-consuming processes.

 For concreteness, we introduced specific models based on two different sorting mechanisms, where the similarity of the particles to be sorted was represented by a single parameter.
 We showed how the efficacy of sorting was a continuous function of the particle similarity, and that it could be improved with the inclusion of active processes which effectively enhance the particle distinguishability.
 Furthermore, we found for both models that accurate sorting can be achieved quickly and with very low dissipation for carefully selected model parameters; but any improvement in speed must generally be paid for with more work, and vice-versa.